I tried to make this list easy to understand, and I hope you’ll see it as a pocket guide on SEO writing best practices.

 #15.
 Target a few short-tail keywords

-Your aim is to become the big guys in your industry.
+Your aim is to become the big guy in your industry.
 So you have to write content that will put you in that place.

 That’s not so good for building trust and authority.

-I know this because Google says backlinks is important.
+I know this because Google says backlinks are important.

 So, target a few short-tail keywords in your plan.
-They might not get to the top of SERP, but they can get traffic through social shares and internal linking.
+They might not reach the top of SERP (Search Engine Result Page), but they can get traffic through social shares and internal linking.

 Who knows?
 You might just get lucky with ranking after some time.